-1. Proramme of Teaching Hairstyle enabled the rural girl students in helping their family and friends and may be conducive from the employment point of view.

-2. Introduction of mentorship helped the respective mentors in understanding the issues of mentees.
-3. Personality Development Programme helped the rural students acquire employable skills through interview techniques and guidance for the competitive exams.
-4. Such programmes as Cleanliness drive, deaddiction in association with meeting people of the villages were carried out by students.
+- 1. Booty care skill teaching program enables rural girls to help their family and friends and can be convenient from employment point of view.
+2. Introduction of mentorship helped the respective mentors in understanding the issues of mentees. - 3.
+Personality Development Programmer helped the rural students acquire employable skills through interview techniques and guidance for the competitive exams.
+4. Such programmer as Cleanliness drive dead diction in association with meeting people of the villages were carried out by students.